zokugun/vscode-sync-settings/README.md

 You can create a new profile with the command `> Sync Settings: Create a new profile`.
 Or switch to an existing one with the command `> Sync Settings: Switch to profile`.

+### Extended Profile

+A profile can extend an existing profile but it's limited to the following resources:
+- extensions
+- snippets

+You can select the profile to extend from when creating a new profile (command `> Sync Settings: Create a new profile`).
+The command `> Sync Settings: Open the profile settings` will allow you to modify the property `extends`.

 Commands
 --------

-- `> Sync Settings: Open the settings`: open the settings for configuring the repository
+- `> Sync Settings: Open the repository settings`: open the settings for configuring the repository
 - `> Sync Settings: Upload (user -> repository)`: upload/copy the resources from the user to the repository
 - `> Sync Settings: Download (repository -> user)`: download/copy the resources from the repository to the user
 - `> Sync Settings: Reload the settings`: reload the repository' settings
 - `> Sync Settings: Create a new profile`: create a new profile
 - `> Sync Settings: Switch to profile`: switch to the selected profile
+- `> Sync Settings: Open the profile settings`: open the settings for configuring the profile
 - `> Sync Settings: Remove all settings and extensions`: ⚠️⚠️ remove all your local resources ⚠️⚠️

 JSONC Attributes